modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 There are already a lot of testing solutions out there today.
 Unfortunately, all of them either run tests in Node.js and mock browser APIs using something like JSDom or they don't support native es modules out of the box.

 We think that making browser code compatible for testing in node is unnecessarily complex.
-Running tests in real browsers give greater confidence in (cross-browser) compatibility and makes writing and debugging tests more approachable.
+Running tests in real browsers give greater confidence in (cross-browser) compatibility and make writing and debugging tests more approachable.

 ### Highlights